Ainsley McCammon: Club career

+On March 15, 2026, McCammon began the season starting in a 2–1 win over the Orlando Pride.
+On July 26, she set up both goals in a 2–0 victory over the San Diego Wave, surpassing Trinity Rodman to become the youngest NWSL player with multiple assists in a match.
+She earned a nomination for NWSL Player of the Week and was praised by head coach Laura Harvey for her distribution, leadership, and development.

 International career

-McCammon was called into training camp with the United States national under-15 team at the start of 2022.
-She won the 2022 CONCACAF Girls' U-15 Championship with the team.
-She was called up to the under-16 team later that year.
+McCammon was part of the United States under-15 team that won the 2022 CONCACAF Girls' U-15 Championship.
 She captained the under-17 team to win the 2024 CONCACAF Women's U-17 Championship.
 She remained captain at the 2024 FIFA U-17 Women's World Cup, where she helped lead the United States to third place, its best result since 2008.
-She scored the team's second goal in a 3–0 win over England in the third-place match.
-She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.
+She scored the second goal in the 3–0 win over England in the third-place match.
+She was called up by Emma Hayes into Futures Camp, practicing concurrently with the senior national team, in January 2025.

+McCammon was named to the under-20 roster for the 2026 FIFA U-20 Women's World Cup, scoring the opener in a 2–2 group draw with Japan.
+In the round of 16, she scored the 1–1 equalizer against Brazil and converted a penalty in the resulting shootout loss.